int80x0/Pine/README.md

 ## 🌟 Why Pine?

 Pine combines the simplicity you need for quick development with the power required for production applications.
-Whether you're building a console app, web API, or enterprise system, Pine scales with your needs.
+With hot-path optimization, automatic log rotation, and environment-aware configuration, Pine scales from development to enterprise.

 **Perfect for:**
 - ✅ ASP.NET Core applications